 Fruits and vegetables are good for you — no one would argue with that.
-As a matter of fact, official guidelines suggest that we eat 1 1/2 to 2 cups of fruit, and 2 to 3 cups of vegetables every day.
-When consumed at these levels, fresh produce may be able to reduce the risk of heart disease, stroke, and cancer, while also helping to manage your weight.
+The 2015-2020 Dietary Guidelines for Americans suggest that we eat 2 cups of fruit and 2 1/2 cups of vegetables every day.
+When consumed at these levels, fresh produce may reduce the risk of heart disease, stroke, and cancer, while also helping to manage your weight.

 The difference between juicing and blending is what’s left out of the process.

-With juicing, you are essentially removing all fibrous materials, leaving only the liquid of the fruit and/or vegetables.
+With juicing, you’re essentially removing all fibrous materials, leaving only the liquid of the fruits and vegetables.
 With blending, you get it all — the pulp and fiber that bulks up the produce.
 This is where we begin to separate the benefits of the two options.

-When you juice your fruits and vegetables, you may get more concentrated nutrients.
+When you juice your fruits and vegetables, you may get more concentrated, more easily-absorbed nutrients.
 This is because the bulk of the vitamins and minerals found within a fruit are typically in the juice — not the pulp and fibrous material that you’d also get in a smoothie.
 But that isn’t the whole story.

 Fiber isn’t the only thing present in fruit and vegetable pulp.
 A 2012 study compared the presence of phytochemicals — antioxidant compounds with potential anti-cancer properties — in grapefruit juice versus blended grapefruits.
 The researchers found that the blended fruit had a higher concentration of the beneficial compound because that compound is primarily found in the fibrous membranes of the fruit.

-With blended fruits and veggies, there are only so many you can drink before you start to feel full — because the pulp, skin, and fiber helps increases the volume of the drink which fills you up and therefore limits your total calorie consumption.
+With blended fruits and veggies, there are only so many you can drink before you start to feel full.
+The pulp, skin, and fiber helps increases the volume of the drink, which fills you up and limits your total calorie consumption.
 But with juice, you can consume the same amount of fruits and vegetables and still not feel satisfied.

-But, on the other hand, you’re missing out on important fiber, and you could be missing out on other important compounds present in the pulp and membranes of the produce.
+On the other hand, with juicing you’re missing out on important fiber.
+You could also be missing out on other important compounds present in the pulp and membranes of the produce.

-With blending, you’re getting everything the fruit and vegetables have to offer, but the pulpy texture may be harder to handle.
+With blending, you’re getting everything the fruit and vegetables have to offer, but the pulpy texture may be unappetizing to some.

-In both cases, there is a caveat to all of the benefits, and it’s sugar.
-And because of sugar, Gomer urges caution — particularly if weight loss is your goal.
+In both cases, there is a caveat to all of the benefits: sugar.
+Because of sugar, Gomer urges caution, particularly if weight loss is your goal.